 Heritage Building Maintenance (Heritage) supports customers’ “Return-to-Work” plans through a combination of common sense and science.

-Heritage incorporates “cleaning for health” best-practices, safe and appropriate disinfection using EPA-registered, List N disinfectants, and long-term surface protectant from the MicrobX™ program.
+Heritage incorporates “cleaning for health” best-practices, safe and appropriate disinfection using EPA-registered, List N disinfectants, and a surface protectant from the MicrobX™ program.

-Using the MicrobX™ program, Heritage cleans, disinfects, applies surface protectant, and regularly tests surfaces to track the treatments’ staying-power.
+Using the MicrobX™ program, Heritage cleans, disinfects, applies surface protectant, and regularly tests surfaces to track the treatments’.
 Through science and data, this multi-tiered approach provides confidence to building occupants and tenants, and assurance to building managers and owners.

 KEY TO A COMMON SENSE “RETURN TO WORK” PLAN